AnkitAcharya01/Web_Image_extractor/README.md

 - Downloads images with `.jpg`, `.jpeg`, or `.png` extensions.
 - Uses `ThreadPoolExecutor` for faster concurrent downloads.
 - Filters invalid URLs and logs rejected images.
-- Saves images in a dedicated directory with unique filenames.
+- Saves images in a dedicated directory.

 ## My Objetives